 Can textbook or reserve materials be digitized and shared with students?

 Yes.
 If you are a faculty member seeking assistance with reserve materials, please contact us for more information on purchasing digital access to resources or to ask the library to scan portions of existing reserve materials.

 Can I order materials through interlibrary loan?

-I have books or videos checked out.
+I am a student and I still have books or videos checked out from Spring 2020.
 What do I do?